MatheusGrego/teams-background-changer/README.md

-# linux-image-server
+# teams-bg-changer
-Very simple image server for running custom background in "teams-for-linux"
+Very simple image server using spring for running custom background in "teams-for-linux"